 - What caused the Great Migration? (big)

 - Why did African Americans migrate to Newark? (medium)

 - How did social organizations in Newark support African Americans who to moved to Newark? (small)

-Be sure to think about what kinds of documents would students need to answer each of these questions?
+Be sure to think about what kinds of documents students would need to answer each of these questions.
 Brainstorm the possible documents and evidence that you would put into the lesson plan.